-Engineering, product, executive - three disciplines, full depth.
+Engineering, product, executive - three genuinely different disciplines, each in its full depth.
 Chief architect.
 VP Product.
 CPO.
-CPTO.
+CPTO: both at once.
 CEO.
-Four exits across every stage.
+Four exits.
+Multiple turnarounds.
+Across companies from scrappy early-stage to acquisition-ready.

 Most advisors see one slice - technical, product, or business.
 Three disciplines in full depth makes it possible to hold all of them simultaneously, without losing resolution when the conversation moves between them.